 This IS competition

-Whether we like it or not unfortunately competition is not simply releasing games across all storefronts.
+Whether we like it or not unfortunately competition is not just releasing games across all storefronts.
 Buying exclusivity is one of the oldest and easiest tactics Epic have to help their new service become a success.
 It’s akin to BT acquiring rights to UEFA Champion League Football all those years ago.
 It might not have really offered any benefit to those invested in Sky TV but it offered a basis for BT to take aim at their competitors.
+Obviously the benefits aren’t really for consumers, particularly those invested in Steam, but it’s probably the only viable tactic Epic has to prise consumers from Valve’s long entrenched platform.

 Something Tim Sweeney has talked about before and I can’t help but agree.
 Realistically the costs and such are probably only a few percent of any transaction.
 The ‘but it’s industry standard’ feels like a muted response.
 As annoying as this news was for some, as Epic have gone from struggling developer to financial powerhouse due to Fortnite’s success they can choose what they do next.
 And offering a PC storefront that maximises the revenue spilt to 88/12% (12% to Epic) is definitely fighting a battle that they believe in.